-We offer a wide variety of undergraduate degree programs in order to allow students with different backgrounds and interests to become skilled in computer science.
+We offer a wide variety of undergraduate degree programs in order to allow students with different backgrounds and interests to become skilled in computer and information sciences.

 The undergraduate programs in Information and Computer Sciences (ICS) are designed for students seeking a broad and deep knowledge of the theory, design, and applications of digital computers and information processing techniques.
 Students who obtain the bachelor’s degree will be qualified to undertake technical work in business, industry, and government or to enter a graduate program in computer science.